 Marketing to students that are in a hair school could be an excellent way to get lots of exposure.

 Contact your local hair school and see if they work with hair extension companies.
-You might have to give them some free sample or a specific amount of bundles at cost, but it would be well worth it.
+You might have to give them some free samples or a specific amount of bundles at cost, but it would be well worth it.

 These students are often doing hair on the side while in school.
 Form a good relationship with them and become the supplier for their clients.

-You might have ten hair schools in your metropolitan city but stay focused on one until you can figure out a cost efficient system that will be beneficial for your hair brand.
+You might have ten hair schools in your metropolitan city but stay focused on one until you can figure out a cost-efficient system that will be beneficial for your hair brand.

 23: Host a Pop-Up Shop